I don’t have a food waste caddy

 My food caddy keeps disappearing

 To stop your caddy disappearing make sure you put your house number on it with tape or a permanent marker.
 This will stop it getting confused with neighbours’ bins and makes it easier to identify if it’s been blown down the street!
-If your caddy has disappeared for good remember you can order a new one for free from City of Edinburgh Council’s Waste team on 0131 529 3030 or at email@example.com .
+If your caddy has disappeared for good remember you can order a new one for free from City of Edinburgh Council’s website or email firstname.lastname@example.org .

 The bin will attract rats and other vermin